Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI: Conclusion

 \section{Conclusion}

 In this work, we demonstrate that forecasting-based synthetic data generation offers a powerful and scalable approach for biomedical time-series applications.
 Our method consistently outperformed conventional GAN-based synthesis, producing high-fidelity data that enhances AI model robustness.
 Moreover, the open-source release of these synthetic datasets will help democratize access to biomedical data while preserving patient privacy.
 Importantly, our results show that combining synthetic with original data improves generalization and enables more reliable clinical AI systems.
-Looking ahead, optimizing the quantity and composition of synthetic data will further maximize its impact on open-source contributions and robust biomedical AI development.
+In future work, we aim to develop this framework for specific clinical pathologies and integrate synthetic pipelines into real-world healthcare workflows.